 In addition, we recognize test revenue upon delivery of the patient report to the prescribing physician based on the amount we expect to ultimately realize.
 We determine the amount we expect to ultimately realize based on payer reimbursement history, contracts, and coverage.
 Upon ultimate collection, the amount received is compared to the estimates and the amount accrued is adjusted accordingly.
 We cannot be certain as to when we will receive payment for our diagnostic tests, and we must appeal negative payment decisions, which delays collections.
 Should judgments underlying estimated reimbursement change or be incorrect at the time we accrued such revenue, our financial results could be negatively impacted in future quarters.
+Furthermore, most of our European sales are denominated in Euros, and as the U.S. dollar has strengthened in recent periods relative to the Euro, our results of operations may be adversely affected even where our underlying business is performing as anticipated.
 As a result, comparing our operating results on a period-to-period basis may not be meaningful.
 You should not rely on our past results as an indication of our future performance.
 In addition, these fluctuations in revenue may make it difficult for us, for securities analysts and for investors to accurately forecast our revenue and operating results.
 If our revenue or operating results fall below expectations, the price of our common stock would likely decline.